TEACH Connecticut LogoConnecticut

 • Online classes will be held Tuesday and Thursday evenings from 6:00 PM to 9:00 PM

 A full-time practicum is required to be completed during the program year.
-The practicum is for 40 school days and is scheduled to start in late winter or early spring.
+The practicum is for 40-consecutive school days and is scheduled to start in either late January or early March dependent on practicum type.

 Upcoming Deadlines